 Brainstorming how to measure the impact of design

 What will the audience take away from this workshop?

 Learn the basics of Service Design in the public sector

-Opportunities to share and understand new approaches with your peers
+Opportunities to share and understand new design approaches with your peers

 Any requirements for attending?